 High up in the mountains you can find the ice glaciers, and although they are very cold, microorganisms can live even there.
-The bacteria prefer to live around dirt particles, because they like to eat dirt.
+Microorganisms prefer to live around dirt-particles, because they love to eat dirt.

-Where the white snow and the glacier ice throw back the warming sunlight and where there is dirt, the sunlight stays.
+The white snow and the glacier-ice throw back the warming sunlight but in the area where the dirt-particles are on the surface, the sunlight stays.